 Step 2: Breaking Down the Batteries

-Recycled batteries: At Call2Recycle, all batteries are first sorted into types.
+Recycled batteries: At Raw Materials Company, all batteries are first sorted into types.
 When they receive your box of spent alkaline batteries, this step will already have been completed for them.
 This helps ensure the process is accurate and efficient.
 The recyclers will then break down your batteries into their constituent components, including plastic, zinc, steel and other components.

 Ordinary batteries: In contrast, batteries in landfill simply get dumped with other trash.
 They quickly begin to break down, due to damage to casings, or simple rusting of components.
 This allows their contents to leak, potentially contaminating groundwater with toxic heavy metals.
 Even if they do not leak, their components will never be reused, nor their carbon costs offset.